 How do Toll Tags Work in the US?

 Toll tags are primarily provided by state or local governments in the United States of America and are used to pay tolls on major highways and bridges.
 RFID technology detects when a vehicle goes through a toll plaza.
 The toll is automatically deducted from the user’s account, so he or she does not need to stop to pay the amount physically.
-The toll tag also records vehicle information, including make and model, which can be utilized later for traffic monitoring and research purposes.
+The toll tag also records vehicle information, including make and model, which can be used later for traffic monitoring and research.

 Typically, the state or local government issues and charges an annual fee for toll tags.
-Typically, the amount is small and is used to cover the cost of the toll tag and the maintenance of the toll system.
+Usually, the amount is small and is used to cover the toll tag cost and the maintenance of the toll system.

 Toll Roads vs Free Ways